Buying a small business in the UK

 The Small Business, Enterprise and Employment Act 2015

-Introduced in the not-too-distant past, the Small Business and Employment Act 2015 aims to simplify the regulatory framework to provide better access to finance and support.
-What does that actually mean?
+Introduced recently, the Small Business and Employment Act 2015 aims to simplify the regulatory framework to provide better access to finance and support.
+But, what does that actually mean?

-Well, it’s intended to reduce late payments and make company registration easier whilst increasing levels of transparency in corporate ownership.
-It’s designed to help small businesses manage their cashflow by addressing late payment issues by making it a requirement for larger businesses to report on their payment practices.
+Well, it’s intended to reduce late payments and make company registration easier, whilst increasing levels of transparency in corporate ownership.
+It’s designed to help small businesses manage their cash flow by addressing late payment issues, making it a requirement for larger businesses to report on their payment practices.

 Smooth Access to Funding